appsmithorg/appsmith-docs/setup/docker.md

 The Appsmith Docker image is built with all the components required to run within a single Docker container.
 All these multiple processes are managed by a Supervisord instance, which is a lightweight process manager.

 ### Docker-compose configuration
+>> Note: Currently auto-update is disabled on the docker-compose file.
+If you want to enable auto-update for Appsmith, please uncomment all the commented lines in the docker-compose file.

 Download the below `docker-compose.yml` file into the appsmith installation folder